Michelle Wu: Transportation

-In December 2021 Wu extended by two months the fare-free pilot program for the MBTA Route 28 bus that was started under the acting mayoralty of Kim Janey.
+In December 2021, Wu extended by two months the fare-free pilot program for the MBTA Route 28 bus that was started under the acting mayoralty of Kim Janey.
 She did this while engaging in talks with the MBTA to further extend the pilot program.
-The City had, in November 2021, announced that its data showed that during the pilot program ridership had increased to an excess of 70,000 in weekly ridership.
-Pre COVID-pandemic weekly ridership on the route had been 47,000, making the COVID-era pilot program ridership significantly greater despite the general impact of the COVID-19 pandemic on public transportation rider.
+The city had, in November 2021, announced that its data showed that during the pilot program ridership had increased to an excess of 70,000 in weekly ridership.
+Pre COVID-pandemic weekly ridership on the route had been 47,000, making the COVID-era pilot program ridership significantly greater despite the general impact of the COVID-19 pandemic on public transportation ridership.
 The city concluded that, in comparison to ridership trends on comparable routes of the MBTA, the increase in ridership was directly attributable to the pilot program.
 A later more in-depth 2022 analysis found an overall 38% increase in weekday ridership from 7,500 before the pandemic (with fares) to 10,200 during the September and October periods during the pilot program.

 In mid-November 2021, Wu sent an appropriations order to the Boston City Council to ask for approval to appropriate $8 million of federal funds to fund two years of fare-free service on the MBTA Route 23, 28, and 29 buses.
 These buses serve the Dorchester, Mattapan, and Roxbury communities.
 At the start of December, the City Council approved the appropriations order 12–1.
 On February 9, 2022, Wu and MBTA General Manager Steve Poftak announced that the two-year program for the three routes to be fare-free was officially agreed to and would be launched on March 1, 2022.